The Employee Engagement Hierarchy: How It Works

 Our own hierarchy of engagement meshes with Maslow’s Hierarchy of Needs.
 Here’s how they fit together:

 This hierarchy takes off from the middle of Maslow’s, beginning with “Belonging.”
 Both “View” and “Support” fall within the “Belonging” range.
 This indicates that to some level, employees believe that they are truly a part of the organization by taking the time to consider their colleagues’ ideas.
-Viewing and supporting other’s ideas on our employee idea software is measured through logins and interactions like giving an idea a “thumbs up” or reaction.

 Next are “Share” and “Comment.”
 These two actions fall within the “Importance” category.
 This sort of action shows that individuals who partake in either activity believe that their thoughts and insight are valuable to others and to leadership.
 Through sharing and commenting, they show that they are personally investing in an idea.